telerik/blazor-docs/components/listview/overview.md

 ## Creating Blazor ListView

-1. Add the `TelerikListView` tag to add the component to your razor page.
+1. Add the `TelerikListView` tag to a Razor file.

 2. Populate its `Data` property with the collection of items you want the user to see.

-3. Define the `Template` for the items and add the relevant styles to your app.
+3. Define the `Template` to style the items layout.

-4. (optional) Define the `HeaderTemplate`.
+4. (optional) Define the `HeaderTemplate` to style the list header.

-5. (optional) Enable paging and set dimensions to the component.
+5. (optional) Set the `Pageable` property to enable paging and set dimensions to the component.

 >caption ListView in read mode with paging enabled.